integrity-as/-hello-world-/README.md

 Hi Humans!

 Integrity-as is here...I like Python programming.
-The speed of Light is sup to that of than airplane
+The speed of Light is superior to that of than airplane